travis-ci/docs-travis-ci-com/user/languages/r.md

 As new minor releases are released, aliases will float and point to the most current minor release.

-For precise versions pre-installed on the VM, please consult "Build system information" in the build log.
+For exact versions used for a build, please consult "Build system information" in the build log.

 ### Dependencies